February

-January's focus is Happiness/Mental Well-being!
+February's focus is Spiritual/Emotional Well-being!

-During January, there are 2 options to participate in Y Your Wellness Matters programs.
+During February, there are 3 options to participate in Y Your Wellness Matters programs.

 1. Wellness Challenge